 Google doesn’t seem to like the continuous use of the disavow tool as implied by John Mueller.

-Even when you crawl your backlinks regularly, disavow only those links that you think are toxic, such as paid links, non-indexed domain links, links from spam forums, links from error 404 pages, and any link that looks suspicious to you.
+Even when you crawl your backlinks regularly, disavow only those links that you think are toxic, such as paid links, non-indexed domain links, links from spam forums, links from pages with duplicate content, and any link that looks suspicious to you.

 Disavowing too frequently can harm your rankings.
 The best interval to use the disavow tool is every 6-12 months.